mvysny/mvysny.github.io/_posts/2023-5-31-ubuntu-lan-local.md

 and [LLMNR](https://en.wikipedia.org/wiki/Link-Local_Multicast_Name_Resolution); both use the same principle of listening to broadcasts.
-Basically, when a computer needs to resolve `foo.local` to an IP address it will perform a broadcast query on the LAN; the `foo` machine will then respond to the broadcast with an answer which contains its IP address.
+Basically, when a computer needs to resolve `foo.local` to an IP address it will perform a broadcast query on the LAN; the `foo` machine will then respond to the broadcast with an answer which contains its IP address. mDNS is primarily used by Linux, LLMNR is used primarily by Windows.

 In order for this to work, you need two things: